Skip to main content

 How long does consumer mediation take in France?

-Consumer mediation in France must conclude within 90 days by law (Code de la consommation L.222-15).
-Most cases resolve faster — often 30 to 45 days.
-The mediator contacts both parties, reviews documents, and proposes a solution.
+Consumer mediation must conclude within 90 days by law (Art.
+L612-5 of the Code de la consommation).
+Most cases resolve faster — often 30 to 60 days.
 You are not obligated to accept the mediator's proposal.

 Is consumer mediation free in France?